mrled/lability-tutorial/06-NatNetwork/index.markdown

 ## Remoting to machines behind the NAT gateway

-We discovered in [Chapter 3](../03-Debugging) that it is possible to use PS Remoting to connect to a lab VM.
-As it turns out,
-it is also possible to do this for a lab VM behind a NAT gateway, but it is a bit trickier.
+We can use PS Remoting to issue commands to VMs behind the NAT gateway, but it is a bit tricky and inconvenient.

-TODO: finish me
+See [Powershell Remoting](../backmatter/concepts/powershell/remoting) if you wish to do this.

 ## Lab files